Check if you need a licence to produce wine or made-wine and if you need to pay Wine Duty.

 - make wine on your licensed premises

-- carry out operations and procedures including the removal of duty suspended wine to other approved UK and EU warehouses
+- carry out operations and procedures including the removal of duty suspended wine to other approved UK warehouses and for export

 - store, in duty suspense on your licensed premises, wine produced at those premises

 - receive wine, in duty suspense, from other appropriately approved warehouses for further processing